The Big Chill (film)

 The Big Chill is a 1983 American comedy-drama film directed by Lawrence Kasdan, starring an ensemble cast consisting of Tom Berenger, Glenn Close, Jeff Goldblum, William Hurt, Kevin Kline, Mary Kay Place, Meg Tilly, and JoBeth Williams.
-The plot focuses on a group of baby boomers who attended the University of Michigan, reuniting after 12 years when their friend Alex dies by suicide.
+The plot focuses on a group of baby boomers who attended the University of Michigan, reuniting after 12 years when their friend Alex commits suicide.
 It was filmed in Beaufort, South Carolina.

-The film was a box office hit and earned mixed to positive reviews, and was the first leading roles for many of the cast who went on to success in other films.
+The film was released by Columbia Pictures on September 28, 1983, was a box office hit by grossing $56.4 million against an $8 million budget and earned mixed to positive reviews, and was the first leading roles for many of the cast who went on to success in other films.
+The film received numerous honors, including three Academy Award nominations: Best Picture (Michael Shamberg, producer), Best Original Screenplay (Lawrence Kasdan and Barbara Benedek), and Best Supporting Actress (Glenn Close).
+Additionally, it would also go on to win the People's Choice Award at the 8th Toronto International Film Festival.

 The soundtrack features soul, R&B, and pop-rock music from the 1960s and 1970s, including tracks by Creedence Clearwater Revival, Aretha Franklin, Marvin Gaye, The Temptations, the Rolling Stones, and Three Dog Night.

-The Big Chill was adapted for television as the short-lived series Hometown.
-Later, it influenced the TV series Thirtysomething and A Million Little Things.
+The Big Chill was later adapted for television as the short-lived series Hometown.
+Later, it influenced the television series Thirtysomething and A Million Little Things.

+In 2025, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."